Suffolk: Economy

-The majority of agriculture in Suffolk is either arable or mixed.
+The majority of agriculture in Suffolk is either agronomy or mixed farming.
 Farm sizes vary from anything around 80 acres (32 hectares) to over 8,000.
 Soil types vary from heavy clays to light sands.
-Crops grown include winter wheat, winter barley, sugar beet, oilseed rape, winter and spring beans and linseed, although smaller areas of rye and oats can be found growing in areas with lighter soils along with a variety of vegetables.
+Crops grown include winter wheat, barley, sugar beet, oilseed rape, winter and spring beans and linseed, although smaller areas of rye and oats can be found growing in areas with lighter soils along with a variety of vegetables.

 The continuing importance of agriculture in the county is reflected in the Suffolk Show, which is held annually in May at Ipswich.
 Although latterly somewhat changed in nature, this remains primarily an agricultural show.

-Well-known companies in Suffolk include Greene King and Branston Pickle in Bury St Edmunds.
+Companies based in Suffolk include Greene King Brewery and Branston Pickle in Bury St Edmunds.
 Birds Eye has its largest UK factory in Lowestoft, where all its meat products and frozen vegetables are processed.
 Huntley & Palmers biscuit company has a base in Sudbury.
 The UK horse racing industry is based in Newmarket.
-There are two USAF bases in the west of the county close to the A11.
+There are two United States Air Force bases in the west of the county at RAF Lakenheath and RAF Mildenhall.
 Sizewell B nuclear power station is at Sizewell on the coast near Leiston.
 Bernard Matthews Farms have some processing units in the county, specifically Holton.
 Southwold is the home of Adnams Brewery.
 The Port of Felixstowe is the largest container port in the United Kingdom.
-Other ports are at Lowestoft and Ipswich, run by Associated British Ports.
-BT has its main research and development facility at Martlesham Heath.
+Other ports include Port of Lowestoft and Port of Ipswich, run by Associated British Ports.
+BT Group plc has its main research and development facility at Martlesham Heath.

-Below is a chart of regional gross value added of Suffolk at current basic prices published by Office for National Statistics with figures in millions of British Pounds Sterling.